• Menu About Connective

 “What customer insights informed this layout?”

-• Strategic answer: “In interviews, most prospects mentioned regulatory compliance as their primary concern before price.
+• Research-driven answer: “In interviews, most prospects mentioned regulatory compliance as their primary concern before price.
 That’s why we lead with your certifications and compliance story.”

 • Template answer: “Best practices suggest leading with a hero image and value proposition.”